Router Configuration

 : Extract values directly from request parameters.Request

-: Extract values from the request, including headers.Request.Headers
+: Extract values from the request, including request headers.Request.Headers

 , etc.